The technique of using beginnings and endings of words to indicate individual letters in clues has become more and more

 type of thing.
 In the case of “January first”, this is how Americans often express dates so there is a clear parallel

 with “the First of January”.
 I regard words like “start”, “first”, “end” etc

-placed after words without the apostrophe S to be weak indicators – I grudgingly accept them from those who contribute
+placed after words without the apostrophe S as weak indicators.
+I grudgingly accept them from those who contribute

-to this site and will, if all else fails, do it myself, but if this can be avoided I vastly prefer it.
+to this site, but if this can be avoided I vastly prefer it.

 A variant of

 this is to reverse the word order.
 I have seen cases where